 The petition will then be discussed by Councillors for a maximum of 15 minutes

 Petitions with 30 to 500 signatures

-If your petition contains fewer than 500 signatures, but more than 30, it will be debated by the next Full Council.
+If your petition contains fewer than 500 signatures, but more than 30, it will be presented to Full Council.
 The petition organiser will: